OmerKedar318/PokerProtocol/README.md

 PrivateCardsEvent.cs: A secure message sent only to a specific player containing their "hole" cards.

-RoundEndEvent.cs: A detailed summary sent at the end of a hand.
+RoundEndEvent.cs: A detailed summary sent at the end of a round.
 It includes a WinnerDto list (supporting split pots), the HandRankName (e.g., "Full House"), and a dictionary of RevealedHands for the "Showdown".

 4. Serialization & Registry